How to file a Washington DC annual report

 The District of Columbia offers three methods for filing your biennial report, with online filing being the most efficient and cost-effective option.

-3. Locate your business entity using the search function or entity identification number
+3. Locate your business entity using the search function or entity identification number.

-4. Review all current information and update any changes to addresses, officers, members, or business purpose
+4. Review all current information and update any changes to addresses, officers, members, or business purpose.

-6. Submit payment using a credit card
+6. Submit payment using a credit card.

-7. Save and print your confirmation receipt for your records
+7. Save and print your confirmation receipt for your records.

-• In-person: Same-day processing (with expedited fee)
+• Walk-in: Same-day processing with mandatory $100 expedited fee

 Due dates and deadlines

-Washington D.C. operates on a biennial filing system with standardized deadlines that apply to all entity types, making deadline management more predictable than anniversary-based systems.
+Washington, D.C. operates on a biennial filing system with standardized deadlines that apply to all entity types, making deadline management more predictable than anniversary-based systems.

 Filing fees